isomerpages/moe-orchidparksec/_orchidian-engagement/Departments/Science.md

 <h5><u>Department Vision</u></h5>
 Inquisitive Orchidians Empowered to Excel
 <h5><u>Department Mission</u></h5>
-To nurture critical thinkers with a keen interest in real-world applications of Science In OPSS, the Science department aims to nurture all students to become:
+<p>To nurture critical thinkers with a strong curiosity and passion for applying Science and Technology in real-world contexts.</p>
-<br><br>
+<p>At OPSS, the Science Department is committed to developing every student into:<br>
- - Inquisitive Orchidians who are self-directed, have a strong sense of curiosity, enjoy learning, and strive for excellence.<br>
+	- <b>Inquisitive Orchidians</b> - self-directed, curious learners who actively pursue excellence.<br>
- - Critical Thinkers who are analytical, innovative, and able to make logical connections between ideas to improve complex real-world situations.<br><br>
+	- <b>Critical Thinkers</b> - analytical and innovative individuals who apply scientific understanding to solve real-world problems.</p>

 The Science programme seeks to impart a solid foundation in scientific knowledge, as well as develop key 21st century competencies and values in our students.
 Focusing on inculcating the right Knowledge, Skills, Attitudes and Values (KSAV), we strive to prepare our students for the increasing VUCA world, as well as inspire them to become the scientists and innovators of tomorrow.<p></p>

 <p>The Science Department’s mission is “Inquisitive Orchidians Empowered to Excel”.
 The department aims to nurture critical thinkers with a keen interest in real-world applications of Science.
 We also aim for all Orchidians to become:<br>